reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/auditrecords/c8y_auditrecords_list.md

       --dry                        Dry run.
-Don't send any data to the server --dryFormat string           Dry run output format. i.e. json, dump, markdown or curl (default "markdown") --examples                   Show examples for the current command --filter strings             Apply a client side filter to response before returning it to the user --flatten                    flatten json output by replacing nested json properties with properties where their names are represented by dot notation
+Don't send any data to the server --dryFormat string           Dry run output format. i.e. json, dump, markdown or curl (default "markdown") --examples                   Show examples for the current command --filter stringArray         Apply a client side filter to response before returning it to the user --flatten                    flatten json output by replacing nested json properties with properties where their names are represented by dot notation
   -f, --force                      Do not prompt for confirmation.
 Ignored when using --confirm -H, --header strings             custom headers. i.e. --header "Accept: value, AnotherHeader: myvalue"